 2. Traditional Studio Production (Harder)

 Next up is traditional studio production.
 This is where the artist and producer work together in a physical studio.
-The studio also provides audio technicians, musicians, and vocalists.
+The studio also provides audio technicians, musicians, press release music and vocalists.
 If artist and producer want to bring in outside talent, they certainly can do so.
 But now they need to coordinate schedules.
 The artist ultimately pays all the expenses as well.

 Traditional studio production is not any more difficult than online production from a technical standpoint.
 Arranging, recording, and mastering music is pretty similar across both models.
 But the traditional model is harder in the sense that you are trying to bring everyone involved together to collaborate in a single space.
 If you have ever tried to plan a family event when schedules conflict, you know how difficult this can be.